Starting a business can feel a bit like trying to solve a Rubik’s cube.

 Well, yes.
 And no.

-When Sweet Jesus tried to expand outside of their original territory, they ran into some friction from Christian groups.
+When Sweet Jesus tried to expand outside of their original territory, they ran into some Christian groups’ friction.

-A report in The Star reveals that one petition accused the ice cream shop of “openly (attacking) the Christian community” and demanded that the shop change its name in an effort to “eliminate mockery toward our Lord Jesus.”
+A report in The Star reveals that one petition accused the ice cream shop of “openly (attacking) the Christian community” and demanded that the shop change its name to “eliminate mockery toward our Lord Jesus.”

 If your business name alienates a large portion of your potential audience, that’s bad business.
 And, as Gene Marks, president of the Marks Company, explains: